-Specialist support services play an important role in helping the school make appropriate provision for children with SEN. We request support from an outside agency if, after a period of assessment and intervention, a medical problem, learning difficulty or social, emotional, or behavioural difficulty still remains.
-For some children joining the school, advice may be sought prior to the child starting the school.
+Specialist support services play an important role in helping the school make appropriate provision for children with SEN. We request support from an outside agency if, after a period of assessment and intervention (e.g. a graduated approach of Plan, Do, Review), a medical problem, learning difficulty or social, emotional, or behavioural difficulty still remains.
+For some children joining the school, advice may be sought prior to the child starting school.